Outdoor Classroom Day

 Further resources:

-- Explore CLPE’s free teaching sequences created for a range of high-quality picture book on themes such as the urban environment, plants and trees, and animals and habitats.
-The teaching notes cover EYFS – KS2 and can be downloaded with a free introductory membership.
+• Explore CLPE’s free primary teaching sequences created for a range of high-quality picture book on themes such as the urban environment, plants and trees, and animals and habitats.
+Sign up for their free membership to access the filters and download the teaching notes.

 Visit the resource